 While a lot of beef jerky has sugar and high levels of carbs with the growing popularity of the ketogenic diet, more products are creating keto-friendly options, including beef jerky.

-It is imperative that the dieter always checks the nutritional label to be sure the beef jerky will work for their plan when choosing a snack and determining is beef jerky keto-friendly, even when the packaging claims to be keto-friendly as there are currently no clear guidelines on what “keto-friendly” means.
+It is imperative that the dieter always checks the nutritional label to be sure the beef jerky will work for their plan when choosing a snack and determining if beef jerky is keto-friendly, even when the packaging claims to be keto-friendly as there are currently no clear guidelines on what “keto-friendly” means.

 Tillamook